LiskArchive/lisk-legacy-docs/README.md

 > If changes are made to the documentation in between two product versions, a new tag will be created for it and a documentation version will be appended to the tag.
 > Example: `commander-2.0.0-1.0.1`

-## Contribute to Lisk documentation
+## Contribute to Lisk Documentation

 There are several ways to help improve the documentation: